 What is flexi-access drawdown?

-A term you'll soon start to hear a lot is flexi-access drawdown.
+A term you'll hear frequently when you start investigating drawdown is flexi-access drawdown.
 Don't be phased by this: flexi-access drawdown or flexible access drawdown is just another name for flexible drawdown.